Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Preliminaries: Evolution Towards Agentic AI RAN

 \subsubsection{Tier 3: Agentic Workflow for Resource Management}

 This paradigm embeds the LLM to construct an agentic workflow of tool composition and multi-step planning.
 In~\cite{elkael2025agentran}, a hierarchical agent system is designed to translate natural language intents into continuously improved control algorithms.
 In~\cite{xu2024large}, LLM-driven systems integrate diverse tools for complex cross-domain operations spanning real-time topology discovery and physical network reconfiguration.
 In~\cite{tong2025wirelessagent}, an autonomous agent framework equipped with advanced perception and planning capabilities is constructed for adaptive network slice management.
 In~\cite{zhang2025toward} and \cite{salama2025edge}, perception-reasoning-action loops transform passive edge devices into collaborative agents with independent cognition.
 In~\cite{zhao2025agentification}, continuous self-adaptation is enabled to evolve from fixed to mobile antenna optimization tasks.
 In~\cite{pellejero2025agentic}, time series analysis is combined with agents for intent decomposition and anomaly-based strategy execution.

-However, despite sophisticated reasoning capabilities, these approaches~\cite{elkael2025agentran,xu2024large,tong2025wirelessagent,zhang2025toward,salama2025edge,zhao2025agentification,pellejero2025agentic}typically operate as open-loop systems that cannot autonomously verify decision efficacy or learn from operational outcomes—a critical limitation for achieving true network autonomy in dynamic 6G environments.
+\textit{The Open-Loop Limitation.} Despite their increasingly sophisticated reasoning capabilities, all three tiers~\cite{elkael2025agentran,xu2024large,tong2025wirelessagent,zhang2025toward,salama2025edge,zhao2025agentification,pellejero2025agentic} operate as fundamentally open-loop systems.
+Prior workflows excel at reasoning and action generation but lack mechanisms to empirically validate decisions against realistic network feedback or learn from execution outcomes.
+Consequently, the agent's reasoning remains an unverified process, severely limiting its ability to diagnose whether performance degradation stems from misaligned objectives, incomplete constraints, or even flawed problem decomposition.
+This critical gap necessitates a paradigm shift toward a closed-loop agentic architecture that integrates continuous, simulation-grounded validation.